 The Applicant will identify one or more evaluation measures for each strategy or activity.
+The measures should emphasis outputs and outcomes rather than deadlines.

-Sample Entry: Percentage of women attending at least 50 percent of the support group meetings who persisted from the first to the second semester of the program.
+Percentage of women attending at least 50 percent of the support group meetings who persist from the first to the second semester of the program.

-Sample Entry: Number of strategies implemented from the action plan by May 2013.
+Number of strategies implemented from the action plan by May 2013.

-Sample Entry: Number of women progressing from the first to the second semester.
+Number of women progressing from the first to the second semester.

-Sample Entry: Percentage of surveyed students who reported that one or more strategies were "effective" or "very effective" in helping them stay in the program.
+Percentage of surveyed students who report that one or more strategies are "effective" or "very effective" in helping them stay in the program.

-Sample Entry: Percentage of women receiving a "C" or better in courses offered in the targeted program.
+Percentage of women receiving a "C" or better in courses offered in the targeted program.

-Sample Entry: Number of effective strategies determined to be transferrable to other programs.
+Number of effective strategies determined to be transferrable to other programs.

-Sample Entry: Percentage of students receiving more than three child care vouchers during the semester who persisted from the first semester to the second semester of the program.
+Percentage of students receiving more than three child care vouchers during the semester who persist from the first semester to the second semester of the program.